abelardopardo/ontask_b/docs_src/Using/index.rst

    column with the key column name provided so that it can be properly merged with the existing data.

-If a plugin does not comply with these properties the platform shows a summary of these checks to diagnose the problem.
+If a transformation does not comply with these properties the system administrator will see a summary of these checks to diagnose the problem.

 .. figure:: /scaptures/dataops_plugin_diagnostics.png
    :align: center
    :width: 60%

+See the section :ref:`plugin_write` for an example of a module.